-Research shows that live plants are much more than decoration for freshwater fish.
+Research shows that live plants are much more than decorations for freshwater fish.
 Studies find that the majority of freshwater community aquarium fish prefer live aquarium plants to their plastic counterparts.
 This is no doubt because live aquarium plants are a key part of creating a natural or close-to-natural environment for most freshwater aquarium fish.
-Unlike plastic plants, live plants will remove ammonia, nitrite, nitrate, and phosphate from the water. and they can also produce oxygen.
+Unlike plastic plants, live plants will remove carbon dioxide from the water, utilize nitrates, and add oxygen.

 In a well-planted aquarium, fish can find shade from glaring light, privacy from things outside of the tank that startle them, and a natural safety in times of stress.
 Live plants allow smaller, shyer fish to evade larger or aggressive tank mates or overeager potential breeding partners.
 For shoaling fish, plants give the group the currents and eddies they instinctively seek out in the wild.